ces3001/obsidian-tasklist/README.md

 - `taggedTasksFromAnywhere`: if true, include tasks from all other pages, where the task's text matches any of the aliases of thePage, which ought to include a tag, and also could include any string
 - `tasksFromTaggedPages`: if true, bring in all tasks from any page that contains thePage's associated tag (the first alias with `#`), unless they contain either #multiproject or #ignoretasks tags.
 	- Note!!
 If any task on a page is marked with our tag, it will bring in ALL tasks from that page (unless the note contains either #multiproject or #ignoretasks tags).
-- `tasksFromIncludedPages`: if true, look at includeTasksFrom field, and pull tasks in from those pages.
+- `tasksFromIncludedPages`: if true, look at `includeTasksFrom` field, and pull tasks in from those pages.
 - `ifTaskTaggedThenOnlyIfOurTag`: if true, will only include a task if a) it contains our tag, or b) contains no tag, and matches one of our aliases.
 This allows us to filter out tasks that may match our non-tag alias by accident.
 	- For example, say I have the following task:  `- [ ] Call George Clooney #project/MyBigMovie` and "George" is an alias to a page I keep about my brother, who’s name is George.
 When looking at my brother’s tasks, I don't want to see the tasks having to do with "George Clooney", so I tag the George Clooney tasks with a tag for that project `#project/MyBigMovie`, and it will no longer show up in my brother's tasklist because he has a different tag (e.g. `#family/brother`).
 	- In other words, `ifTaskTaggedThenOnlyIfOurTag` is true, if a task has been found which matches a non-tag alias (simple words) of thePage, it will be ignored if it contains a tag that isn't thePage's tag.
 - `includeSection`: if true, will group tasks by section, as well as by file
 - `summary`: if true, show "From (Page): 25 tasks" or "No available tasks." summary line (e.g. turn off (set to false) when doing concatenating task lists from various files)
-- Optional frontmatter or inline fields `includeTasksFrom` and `excludeTasksFrom`, and `excludeTasksWith`.
+- Optional frontmatter properties (or inline fields) or parameters: `includeTasksFrom`, `children`, `excludeTasksFrom`,  `excludeTasksWith`, and `avoidFolders`.
 See [[#Including or excluding tasks]], above.

-In the code itself, you can customize `avoidFolders` to hide tasks in notes from particular folders.
+- Respects tasks dependencies (blocking) if you are using the Tasks plug-in.
+See their [documentation](https://publish.obsidian.md/tasks/Getting+Started/Task+Dependencies).
+That is, will hide tasks that are dependent on an uncompleted task.

 # Known Issues
 - If any page has a task with a tag, even if completed, then all tasks on that page will be seen when `tasksFromTaggedPages=True` in a query from the "master" page of that tag.
 The desired result would be that only that task be recognized as tagged, not the whole page (and thus every task).
-This can be mitigated by using the `#ignoretasks` and `#multiproject` tags on the note with the tasks.
+This can be mitigated by using the `#multiproject` tag (to hide tasks not tagged with “our” tag) or even `#ignoretasks` (to ignore all the tasks) on the note with the tasks.
 	- If someone can let me know how to differentiate between a tag for the whole page, versus a tag simply on tasks on that page, please message me.
 - Sometimes, the `Tasks.md` page momentarily looses track of the page you are on.
 If so, then click in the note you want to use, and invoke the command `Dataview: Force refresh all views and blocks`.
 I suggest you map `Cmd-R` to the command.
 - Dataview refreshes automatically every time you update a file (even as you type), and this can be annoying and loose your view on the current file.
-The Dataview author is aware of this limitation, and is working on an major rewrite.
+The Dataview author is aware of this limitation, and is working on an major rewrite (datacore).
 To mitigate this: use `Tasks.md` in the sidebar, or create a header above the tasklist code-block in the current note, and fold the header collapsed until needed.